 The Company is not a Core Investment Company and there are no Core Investment Companies in the Group.
-Accordingly, reporting under clause 3(xvi) (c) and (d) of the Order is not applicable to the Company.
+Accordingly, reporting under clause 3(xvi) (c) and (d) of the order is not applicable to the Company.

 - (xvii) The Company has not incurred any cash loss in the current as well as the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
-Accordingly, reporting under clause 3(xviii) of the Order is not applicable to the Company. - On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+Accordingly, reporting under clause 3(xviii) of the Order is not applicable to the Company.

+On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) (a) There are no unspent amounts towards Corporate Social Responsibility (CSR) requiring a transfer to a Fund specified in Schedule VII of the Companies Act, 2013 in compliance with second proviso to sub-section (5) of Section 135 of the Act.
-Accordingly, reporting under clause 3(xx)(a) of the Order is not applicable to the Company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.

-(b) There are no unspent amounts towards Corporate Social Responsibility (CSR) under subsection (5) of section 135 of the Act.
-Accordingly, reporting under clause 3(xx)(b) of the Order is not applicable to the Company.
+- (xx) (a) There are no unspent amounts towards Corporate Social Responsibility (CSR) requiring a transfer to a Fund specified in Schedule VII of the Companies Act, 2013 in compliance with second proviso to sub-section (5) of Section 135 of the Act.
+Accordingly, reporting under clause 3(xx)(a) of the Order is not applicable to the Company. - (b) There are no unspent amounts towards Corporate Social Responsibility (CSR) under subsection (5) of section 135 of the Act.
+Accordingly, reporting under clause 3(xx)(b) of the Order is not applicable to the Company. - (xxi) The reporting under clause (xxi) is applicable in respect of audit of consolidated financial statements of the Company.
+Accordingly, no comment has been included in respect of said clause under this report.